Your posture doesn’t only affect how you look. It also has a profound effect on your health.

 Here we’ve outlined the main types of posture problems, and provided you with key identifiers and exercises that fix them.

-- Rounded shoulders – Rounded shoulders is when the shoulders round forward and the chest area gets smaller.
+Rounded shoulders are when the shoulders round forward and the chest area gets smaller.
 This usually occurs in conjunction with hunchback posture.

 We’ll now look at each of these postural dysfunctions in turn.